Back to all posts

 Patchless AMSI Bypass

-VEH (Vectored Exception Handling) based patch-less AMSI (Antimalware Scan Interface) bypass is a technique used to evade detection by the AMSI feature in Windows operating systems.
+VEH (Vectored Exception Handling) based patchless AMSI (Antimalware Scan Interface) bypass is a technique used to evade detection by the AMSI feature in Windows operating systems.
 AMSI is a security feature that allows antivirus and antimalware software to scan and detect malicious code before it is executed.
-In this bypass technique, the attacker leverages the VEH mechanism, which is a low-level exception handling mechanism in Windows, to intercept and modify the behavior of the AMSI engine.
+In this bypass technique, the attacker leverages the VEH mechanism, a low-level exception handling mechanism in Windows, to intercept and modify the behavior of the AMSI engine.
 By doing so, they can prevent the AMSI engine from detecting and blocking their malicious code.
-The patch-less aspect refers to the fact that this bypass technique does not require modifying any system files or applying patches to the operating system.
+The patchless aspect refers to the fact that this bypass does not require modifying any system files or applying patches to the operating system.
 Instead, it takes advantage of the way the VEH mechanism works to alter the execution flow of the AMSI engine dynamically.
-The function called AMSIPatch() which is responsible to the following implementations:
+The function called AMSIPatch() is responsible for the following implementations:

 WinAPI.CONTEXT64 ctx = new WinAPI.CONTEXT64();